A variant of the Erd\H{o}s-Gy\'arf\'as problem for $K_8$: Introduction

 \end{prop}

 We conjecture that the converse is true.

 \begin{conj} For any positive integer $t\geq 2$, we have $u_{K_t}(n) = n^{o(1)}$. \end{conj}

-The author is informed by Conlon that the notions of unique-chromaticity and $H$-uniqueness (for cliques) have been introduced by Radoicic and studied by Axenovich and Conlon in their unpublished works.
-In particular, Conjecture \ref{clique conj} had been made by Conlon.
-He also gave affirmative answers to Conjecture \ref{clique conj} for $t\leq 7$.

 As $r_H(n)\leq u_H(n)$, Conjecture \ref{clique conj} implies Conjecture \ref{clique n^o(1) conj}.
-Conjecture \ref{clique conj}, if true, also offers another proof of the Erdős-Gyárfás problem considered in \cite{erdosgyarfasproblem}, where we seek an edge-colouring of $K_n$ using $n^{o(1)}$ colours such that each copy of $K_t$ has edges of at least $t - 1$ different colours.
+The Erdős-Gyárfás problem \cite{erdos75, erdos81, erdosgyarfas97} on generalised Ramsey numbers asks for the least number $f_{s, t}(n)$ of colours needed to colour the edges of $K_n$ such that each copy of $K_t$ receives at least $s$ colours.
+It has been proven in \cite{erdosgyarfasproblem} that $f_{t - 1, t}(n) = n^{o(1)}$.
+Conjecture \ref{clique conj}, if true, offers another proof of this result.
 Indeed, taking $c_p$ to be a $K_p$-unique edge-colouring of $K_n$ using $n^{o(1)}$ colours, the product colouring of $c_2, \cdots, c_t$ would suffice.
+In fact, despite the difference in presentation, the colourings we construct share the multi-levelled structure of the colouring in \cite{erdosgyarfasproblem}.

 \textbf{Organisation of the paper.} In Section \ref{general}, we discuss our general method of inductive colouring constructions via \emph{amalgamations} and bounds on the number of colours used.
 We make general observations about $H$-oddness and $H$-uniqueness in Section \ref{elem}.
 In Section \ref{k4}, we apply this method to produce a $K_4$-unique edge-colouring of $K_n$ using $n^{o(1)}$ colours, proving Proposition \ref{k4 prop}.
 In Section \ref{k5}, we do the same for $K_5$, proving Proposition \ref{k5 prop}.
 In Section \ref{k8}, we prove Theorem \ref{main thm}, constructing a $K_8$-odd edge-colouring of $K_n$ using $n^{o(1)}$ colours.
 Appendix \ref{colour counting appendix} proves the technical results giving the $n^{o(1)}$ upper bound on the number of colours used.
 In Appendix \ref{non-clique implies non-unique appendix} we prove Proposition \ref{non-clique implies non-unique} giving the polynomial lower bound $n^{\Omega(1)}$ for $u_H(n)$ in the case of a non-complete graph $H$ without isolated vertices.